agodwin/ha-exercise-one/README.md

   into the new directory and update your Ruby gems by running the following
   commands:

-    cd ha-exercise-two/
+    cd ha-exercise-one/
     bundle install

 ### Run Test:
-  Once you have updated your Ruby gems, we are ready to run the test.
+  Once you have updated your Ruby gems, we are ready to run the tests.

-  Using the same console window, or opening a new console, you can run the test with the following command:
+  Using the same console window, or opening a new console, you can run the tests with the following commands:

      bundle exec rspec data_gov_api_spec.rb --format doc